About the Mississippi Sports Hall of Fame

 Not one cent of tax money has been given to the Museum for its operation since it opened on July 4, 1996.
 The Museum raises 100% of its operating funds each year.

-LOOK TO THE FUTURE… Since its opening, existing exhibits have been updated, and new exhibits and galleries have been added.
+Since its opening, existing exhibits have been updated, and new exhibits and galleries are continuing to be added.
 From the sandlot to the Super Bowl, the Mississippi Sports Hall of Fame and Museum is a living, breathing testament to the competitive spirit – a $4.5 million state-of-the-art facility reflecting… tracing… telling… and re-telling the stories sports legends are made of….